 Barring that, there are more muted color palettes for those who would rather not have their shoes overshadow their activity.

 With a synthetic upper mesh that’s highly resistant to wear and tear and scrapes, a well-crafted outsole made of carbon rubber with an extra layer of rubber in high-wear areas to keep the integrity and ferocity of its grip intact after numerous heavy-duty technical trail sessions, and a midsole construction that keeps its cushioning and responsiveness long after first step-in, runners will be pleased to find a lightweight trail racer that will stand up to the treacherous courses that they take on.

-While the Instinct 2’s outsole is certainly made to protect the runner from rough, rocky, and uneven terrain--and it performs its duty admirably, considering this shoe does not have a rock plate--runners should be aware that what this edition gained in breathability it also had to sacrifice a certain amount of protection in its upper, which is now even more vulnerable to water.
+While the Instinct 2’s outsole is undoubtedly made to protect the runner from rough, rocky, and uneven terrain--and it performs its duty admirably.
+Considering this shoe does not have a rock plate--runners should be aware that what this edition gained in breathability it also had to sacrifice a certain amount of protection in its upper, which is now even more vulnerable to water.
 While the overlays may offer nominal protection, it may not protect your feet very much in inclement weather.

 Built to navigate tricky terrain, the Instinct 2 is crafted for responsiveness.
 Although its midsole provides a great amount of cushioning, the forefoot is firm so the runner will feel firmly in control of the surface area they tread.
 Its multi-directional lugs also aid in responsiveness, allowing for runners to climb and adjust their path in an instant when out on a difficult trail.

 A neutral running shoe, the Instinct 2 offers nominal arch support.

 However, it may not offer the sort of support those who suffer from over- or underpronation

 require, or those with fallen arches, so runners with these issues should be aware this is not specifically a support shoe.